 Seek immediate medical care if you develop new symptoms of chest pain.

 Many of the symptoms of pericarditis are similar to those of other heart and lung conditions.
 The sooner you are evaluated, the sooner you can receive proper diagnosis and treatment.
 For example, although the cause of acute chest pain may be pericarditis, the original cause could have been a heart attack or a blood clot of the lungs (pulmonary embolus).

 The cause of pericarditis is often hard to determine.
-In most cases, doctors either are unable to determine a cause (idiopathic) or suspect a viral infection.
+Sometimes, doctors can't find a cause (idiopathic pericarditis).